julianpeeters/avrohugger/README.md

     generator.fileToFile(schemaFile, "optional/path/to/output") // default output path = "target/generated-sources"

 where an input `File` can be `.avro`, `.avsc`, `.avpr`, or `.avdl`,

 and where an input `String` can be the string representation of an Avro schema, protocol, IDL, or a set of case classes that you'd like to have implement `SpecificRecordBase`.

+#####Customizable Type Mapping:

+Avro 'array' is represented by Scala `List` by default. `array` can be reassigned to either `Array` or `Seq` by instantiating a `Generator` with a custom type map:

+    val generator = new Generator(SpecificRecord, scalaCustomType = Map("array"->"Array"))

+#####Customizable Namespace Mapping:

+Namespaces can be reassigned by instantiating a `Generator` with a custom namespace map (please see warnings below):

+    val generator = new Generator(SpecificRecord, scalaCustomType = Map("array"->"Array"))

 ####`avrohugger-tools`

-Download the avrohugger-tools jar for Scala [2.10](https://search.maven.org/remotecontent?filepath=com/julianpeeters/avrohugger-tools_2.10/0.5.2/avrohugger-tools_2.10-0.5.2-assembly.jar) or Scala [2.11](https://search.maven.org/remotecontent?filepath=com/julianpeeters/avrohugger-tools_2.11/0.5.2/avrohugger-tools_2.11-0.5.2-assembly.jar)(20MB!) and use it like the avro-tools jar `Usage: [-string] (schema|protocol|datafile) input... outputdir`:
+Download the avrohugger-tools jar for Scala [2.10](https://search.maven.org/remotecontent?filepath=com/julianpeeters/avrohugger-tools_2.10/0.6.0/avrohugger-tools_2.10-0.6.0-assembly.jar) or Scala [2.11](https://search.maven.org/remotecontent?filepath=com/julianpeeters/avrohugger-tools_2.11/0.6.0/avrohugger-tools_2.11-0.6.0-assembly.jar)(20MB!) and use it like the avro-tools jar `Usage: [-string] (schema|protocol|datafile) input... outputdir`:

 'generate' generates Scala case class definitions:

-`java -jar /path/to/avrohugger-tools_2.11-0.5.2-assembly.jar generate schema user.avsc . `
+`java -jar /path/to/avrohugger-tools_2.11-0.6.0-assembly.jar generate schema user.avsc . `

 'generate-specific' generates case class definitions that extend SpecificRecordBase:

-`java -jar /path/to/avrohugger-tools_2.11-0.5.2-assembly.jar generate-specific schema user.avsc . `
+`java -jar /path/to/avrohugger-tools_2.11-0.6.0-assembly.jar generate-specific schema user.avsc . `

+'generate-scavro' generates case class definitions that extend Scavro's AvroSerializable:

+`java -jar /path/to/avrohugger-tools_2.11-0.6.0-assembly.jar generate-scavro schema user.avsc . `

 ####`sbt-avrohugger`